-How to set the options present in the Creator tab of the Divi Theme options?
-What are they used for?
-How to make the right choices?
+How do I set the options in the Divi Theme options creator tab?
+What are they for?
+How do I make the right choices?

-Even if one of the recent updates of the Divi theme has incorporated new and more appropriate translations, it sometimes remains a little unclear.
+Although one of the recent updates to the Divi theme has incorporated new and more appropriate translations, it is still sometimes a little unclear.

 This is what we will see in this article.
-Here is the program:
+Here is the programme:

-As you can see on this screenshot, nothing very complicated here.
+As you can see from this screenshot, there is nothing very complicated here.

-You can, if you wish, enable or disable the Divi Builder on certain types of posts such as :
+If you wish, you can enable or disable the Divi Builder on certain types of posts such as :

 - The articles

 Why disable them?
 This can be useful if you employ editors on your site and do not want them to be able to use the Divi Builder on certain types of publications.